 Along with curiosity, attention is a fundamental cognitive process.
-Indeed, attention allows humans to focus and concentrate on specific elements of our surroundings.
-However, attention is a broad term gathering several specific mechanisms.
-For example, visual attention is the ability to sustain the gaze at salient stimuli and is developing during the first months after birth \cite{richards1985development}, \cite{atkinson1992changes}.
-To help search for specific visual stimuli, \textit{inhibition of return} is a well studied mechanism naturally preventing a person to look twice at the same location within a short interval of time \cite{posner_inhibition_1985}.
-In addition, we can distinguish two types of visual attention : exogenous, driven by external stimuli or endogenous and goal-driven \cite{posner1971components}, \cite{maclean2009interactions}.
-These two types of attention are often referred as bottom-up for the former and top-down for the later, and inhibition of return can happen during both, but whether there are shared neural pathways between them in order to occur is still subject to debate \cite{chica_effects_2009}.
-In the brain, arousal is mediated by the Locus Coeruleus-Norepinephrine (LC-NE) and demonstrates different patterns of neural activity.
-According to the adaptive gain theory \cite{aston-jones_integrative_2005}, LC neurons exhibit two modes of activation : tonic and phasic.
+In fact, attention allows humans to focus on specific elements of our environment.
+However, attention is a broad term that gathers several specific mechanisms.
+For example, visual attention is the ability to maintain gaze on prominent stimuli and develops during the first months after birth \cite{richards1985development}, \cite{atkinson1992changes}.
+To help search for a specific visual stimulus, \textit{inhibition of return} is a well-studied mechanism that naturally prevents a person from looking twice at the same location in a short time interval \cite{posner_inhibition_1985}.
+In addition, we can distinguish two types of visual attention: exogenous, driven by external stimuli, or endogenous and goal-driven \cite{posner1971components}, \cite{maclean2009interactions}.
+These two types of attention are often referred to as bottom-up for the former and top-down for the latter, and inhibition of return can occur during both, but whether there are shared neural pathways between them to occur is still subject to debate \cite{chica_effects_2009}.
+In the brain, arousal is mediated by the Locus Coeruleus-Norepinephrine system (LC-NE) and demonstrates different patterns of neural activity.
+According to adaptive gain theory \cite{aston-jones_integrative_2005}, LC neurons exhibit two modes of activation: tonic and phasic.
 During tonic activation, the subject disengages from the current task and engages in an exploratory behavior.
-On the contrary, phasic LC activation engages in exploitation and thus is driven by task specific outcomes.
-It has been demonstrated that IM is involved in tonic and phasic activation of dopamine \cite{gottlieb2016motivated}, overlapping certain neural pathways with noradrenaline (norepinephrine) \cite{ranjbar2020dopamine} and thus might be directly interacting with the LC-NE system.
+In contrast, phasic LC activation engages in exploitation and thus is driven by task-specific outcomes.
+IM has been shown to be involved in the tonic and phasic activation of dopamine \cite{gottlieb2016motivated}, overlapping certain neural pathways with noradrenaline (norepinephrine) \cite{ranjbar2020dopamine} and thus could interact directly with the LC-NE system.
 If curiosity and more especially its learning progress component is related to attention, then the LC-NE system is a potential starting point.